sexton-luke/react-apps/plot-box/README.md

 This will start the back-end api and listen on default port: `5000`

 ### Configuring The Back-End Environment
-- Creating you own `.env` file and declaring your desired port value
+- Declare your desired port number to your `.env` file by adding the 'API_PORT=` variable.
 - `api/config.js` allows you to configure the following:
-  - `PORT: 5000` - change `5000` to your desired port value.
-This will be the default value if `.env` does not exist.
+  - `PORT: 5000` - This will be the default value if `.env` does not exist.
   - `CEILING: 10` - The maximum amount of random coordinates to be generated.